lbachman/DjangoProject/notes/GettingStartedNotes.md

+# Social Media App with React and Django

 # Overview
-This is a Django project designed to interact with a member database, facilitating Create, Read, Update, and Delete (CRUD) operations while adhering to basic RESTful API conventions.
+This project aims to build a social media application where users can create profiles, post updates, follow other users, like and comment on posts, and engage in social interactions.
+The application will consist of a front end developed using React for the user interface and a back end implemented with Django to handle data storage, user authentication, and API endpoints.

-# Requirements
+## Requirements

-## Django
+### Django
 - `pip install Django`

-## MySQL Connector
+### MySQL Connector
 -  `pip install mysql-connector-python`

-## mysqlclient
+### mysqlclient
 - `pip install mysqlclient`

-## pip install django-cruds-adminlte
+### djangocruds
+- `pip install django-cruds-adminlte`

+### djangorestframework
+- `pip install djangorestframework`

-## pip install djangorestframework
+pip install django-cors-headers